akshay-gupta123/Painter/README.md

 A collection of techniques to generate art.

-# Painter

-A collection of techniques to generate art.

 ## Neural-net-random-art

 Create a grayscale or colour image with predefined size `image_height` and `image_width` using fully connected neural networks.The generation of images only requires python `numpy` and `matplotlib`.